AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 `$jsonprune` rules modify the response to a matching request by removing JSON items that match a modified [JSONPath](https://goessner.net/articles/JsonPath/) expression.
-They do not modify responses which are not valid JSON or JSONP (padded JSON) documents.
+They do not modify responses which are not valid JSON documents.

+> In AdGuard for Windows, Mac and Android, **running CoreLibs version 1.11 or later**, `$jsonprune` also supports modifying JSONP (padded JSON) documents.

 **Syntax**